EdTechAdamson/AdamsonWatson/README.md

 1. Sign up for an [IBM Cloud account](https://cloud.ibm.com/registration/).
 1. Download the [IBM Cloud CLI](https://cloud.ibm.com/docs/cli/index.html#overview).
+1. Create an instance of the Watson Assistant service and get API script:

 ## Install and setup your environment